 Type 1 diabetes (T1D) affects over 300,000 Canadians.
-It’s an autoimmune disease in which the pancreas doesn’t produce any insulin.
-Insulin is a hormone that helps your body to control the level of glucose (sugar) in your blood.
-Without insulin, glucose builds up in your blood instead of being used for energy.
-In simple terms, diabetes occurs when the body loses its ability to produce insulin and patients must inject themselves with artificial insulin; either by injection or pump, often several times a day.
+It’s an autoimmune disease where the pancreas doesn’t produce insulin, the hormone that helps the body to control glucose (sugar) levels in the bloodstream.
+Without insulin, glucose builds up in the blood instead of being used for energy.
+If left untreated, this results in significant complications and eventual death.
+There is no cure and people with T1D must inject themselves with artificial insulin; either by injection or pump, often several times a day.

-For over 40 years, JDRF has been a global leader in the search for an end to T1D, through both research funding and advocacy.
-Part of JDRF’s mission is to help those living with T1D today to live healthier, easier, and safer lives.
+For over 40 years, JDRF has been a global leader in the drive towards a cure for T1D, through both research funding and advocacy.
+JDRF also provides support to living with T1D today to live healthier, easier, and safer lives.

-Until a cure is within more immediate reach, JDRF is committed to keeping individuals with type 1 diabetes healthy and reducing the burden of living with the disease by improving glucose control with drugs and devices, including the development of artificial pancreas systems.
-Also, for those patients who have lived with the disease for decades, JDRF believes it is essential to find new ways to prevent, reverse or treat the complications of type 1 diabetes.
+Until a cure is within more immediate reach, JDRF is committed to supporting individuals and improving glucose control with drugs and devices, including the development of artificial pancreas systems.
+JDRF believes it is essential to find new ways to prevent, reverse or treat the complications of type 1 diabetes.

-Additionally, as part of a comprehensive research program on type 1 diabetes, JDRF is funding research to further understand the underlying causes of the disease to develop strategies to prevent the disease from occurring in future generations.
+Additionally, as part of a comprehensive research program on type 1 diabetes, JDRF is funding research to better understand the underlying causes of the disease to develop screening strategies to prevent the disease from occurring in future generations.

-Here in Canada JDRF holds a variety of fundraising initiatives every year.
+JDRF Canada holds a variety of fundraising initiatives every year.
 Its Ride for Diabetes Research is held every fall and routinely attracts well over 14,500 participants from companies across the country.
 In 2020, the event went virtual due to COVID-19 and was still a considerable success.
 JDRF House ParT1D for a Cure helped raise over $2 million dollars for critical funds that support cutting-edge research and meaningful community programming.